tyler-tee/PyTriage/README.md

 # PyTriage

-PyTriage is a Python library for interacting with Cofense Triage's v2 API.
+PyTriage is a Python library for interacting with Cofense Triage's v1 and v2 API's.

 ## Supported Actions
 ### Reports